 Eddie Arcaro (1916–1997) is regarded by many as the greatest jockey in the history of American Thoroughbred racing.
 He tallied more wins in classic stakes races than any other jockey and is the only jock to have won the Triple Crown twice—Whirlaway (1941) and Citation (1948).
 He has the most wins of any jockey in the Belmont (six) and the Preakness (six) and is tied with Bill Hartack for Kentucky Derby wins (five).
 He won 4,779 of his 24,092 races and earned a record setting $30 million in purses.

-On November 23, 1954 Arcaro experienced his first foxhunt when he appeared at a meet of the Piedmont Fox Hounds in Philomont, Virginia, as reported by Liz Smith in Sports Illustrated’s December 27 issue of that year:To read more, a subscription is needed: Click here to subscribe
+On November 23, 1954 Arcaro experienced his first foxhunt when he appeared at a meet of the Piedmont Fox Hounds in Philomont, Virginia, as reported by Liz Smith in Sports Illustrated’s December 27 issue of that year:To read more, a subscription is required.
+Log in or click here to subscribe.